 Involve Other People

-A hiring decision shouldn’t represent one-person show.
+A hiring decision shouldn’t represent a one-person show.
 Just like raising a child, it takes a village.
 Form a recruiting committee that includes a diverse group of people with different connections to the open position.
 The more perspectives you can include, the less likely it will be that bias will color the final decision.

 Use Quantitative Analysis